What Is The Logan Act, And Why Does It Matter?

 No, but plenty of people have been mentioned in relation to it and at least one was indicted.

 The indictment was way back in 1803, four years after the law was put in place.
 An anonymous column ran in a Kentucky newspaper arguing for "A Western America" allied with France.
-The U.S. Attorney for Kentucky was an Adams ally and got a grand jury to indict Francis Flournoy, a farmer, who actually wrote the column.
+The U.S. attorney for Kentucky was an Adams ally and got a grand jury to indict Francis Flournoy, a farmer, who actually wrote the column.
 But it never went to trial.
-Later that year, the Louisiana Purchase, which expanded the U.S. west, made it moot.
+Later that year, the Louisiana Purchase, which expanded the U.S. West, made it moot.

-Various courts have mentioned the Logan Act, as the Congressional Research Service points out, but it has mostly been used as a weapon to try and shame political opponents.
+Various courts have mentioned the Logan Act, as the Congressional Research Service points out, but it has mostly been used as a weapon to try to shame political opponents.
 For example, in the 1980s, there was former House Speaker Jim Wright's relationship with the Sandinista government in Nicaragua and Jesse Jackson negotiating in Syria and Cuba for prisoner releases.

 "That is the law of the land," a frustrated President Ronald Reagan said in an interview in 1984 of the Logan Act and Jackson's efforts, adding, "We are not going to take legal action, but I do feel that while in this instance he was successful, there were things that make you pause and think."

-During the Bush administration, House Speaker Nancy Pelosi took a trip to Syria and talked about improving U.S.-Syria relations with that government, irritating the Bush administration.
-Former President Jimmy Carter also traveled to Syria in 2008 to meet with Hamas about Mid-East peace.
+During the George W. Bush administration, House Speaker Nancy Pelosi took a trip to Syria and talked about improving U.S.-Syria relations with that government, irritating the White House.
+Former President Jimmy Carter also traveled to Syria in 2008 to meet with Hamas about Mideast peace.
 As recently as 2015, the act was mentioned again when 47 Republican U.S. senators wrote a letter to Iran downplaying the nuclear deal.

-And Syria again raised the potential of a Logan Act violation when Democratic Rep. Tulsi Gabbard of Hawaii met with Syrian leader Bashar al-Assad last month before President Trump took office.
+And Syria raised the potential of a Logan Act violation when Democratic Rep. Tulsi Gabbard of Hawaii met with Syrian leader Bashar Assad last month before President Trump took office.

-"I wanted to see if there was, in some small way, a way that I could express the love and the Aloha and the care that the American people have for the people of Syria," she told CNN.
+"I wanted to see if there was, in some small way, a way that I could express the love and the aloha and the care that the American people have for the people of Syria," she told CNN.

-The Obama administration's official position as regime change in Syria.
+The Obama administration's official position was regime change in Syria.

 Could Flynn be susceptible?

-Had Flynn, in any way, reassured the Russian ambassador in his phone conversations or texts that the incoming Trump administration would loosen or drop the sanctions Obama put in place, that could potentially be a violation
+Had Flynn, in any way, reassured the Russian ambassador in his phone conversations or texts that the incoming Trump administration would loosen or drop the sanctions Obama put in place, that could potentially be a violation.

 As noted above, there is a transcript.
 The White House is confident Flynn didn't say anything that could have violated the law.
 Of course, that could be open to interpretation.
-It would be up to the Jeff Sessions' Justice Department to review the transcript and bring a case, if it saw fit.
+It would be up to the Jeff Sessions Justice Department to review the transcript and bring a case, if it saw fit.
 That is seen as unlikely.

 But there are other ways in which Flynn could be at risk.